hollabharath/cveda_mri/protocols/README.md

-MRI protocoles used by c-VEDA acquisition centres.
+MRI protocols used by c-VEDA acquisition centres.